baalimago/repeater/README.md

 repeater -n 100 -w 10 curl wadiwaudbwadiubwada

 # This will print "this is increment: 1\nthis is increment: 2\n..."
-repeater -n 100 -increment echo "this is increment: " INC
+repeater -n 100 -increment echo "this is increment: INC"

-# Show all avaliable flags
+# Show all available flags
 repeater -h
 ```